 Picture this:

-You're about to learn everything about "Business Cards → Website → Social The Complete Brand Funnel" — without the jargon, without the fluff, and with at least one dad joke that'll make you groan.
+You're about to learn everything about "business-cards-to-website-funnel" — without the jargon, without the fluff, and with at least one dad joke that'll make you groan.
 Grab your coffee.
 Let's go.

 Key Takeaways